 Keep in mind this is a CRASH course to get you started.
 Do NOT over think it.
 Just start blending.

 Fruits – The lower glycemic fruits are always the best from a sugar perspective.
 Berries, cherries, and grapefruit have the least amount of sugar.
-Apples and pears fall into this category as well, but I don’t particularly like the consistency they give a smoothie (especially if you have a low power blender).
+Apples and pears fall into this category as well, but I don’t particularly like the consistency they give a smoothie if you don’t have a really powerful blender.
 Tropical fruits (mango, pineapple, banana, papaya) and melons have the highest amount of sugar.
 BUT… keep in mind, melons are super alkalizing.
 Pick two fruits daily, fresh or frozen, doesn’t matter.
 A handful of each (approx. 1/2 – 3/4 cup).

-Supplements – I am NOT a fan of protein powders.
-If you feel like you need to add protein, use a vegan pea protein.
+Supplements – If you feel like you need to add protein, use a vegan pea protein (preferably organic/non-GMO).
 I have a link for a good one on my SHOP page.
-Other things you can include (but do NOT have to), spirulina, green powder blends (I like mine WITHOUT stevia — read the label), maca powder, hemp seeds, goji berries, chia seeds, flax meal, bee pollen and powdered vitamin C. I can do a whole separate blog (and will soon) on the benefits of these food based supplements.
+Other things you can include (but do NOT have to), spirulina, green powder blends (I like mine WITHOUT stevia — read the label), maca powder, hemp seeds, goji berries, chia seeds, flax meal, cacao powder, tumeric, ginger, cinnamon, probiotics and powdered vitamin C. I can do a whole separate blog (and will soon) on the benefits of these food based supplements.

 Last November I bought my very first juicer and have been smitten since I jammed my first cucumber into the machine.
 We enjoy a long and plentiful winter growing season here in Louisiana, and cruciferous vegetables are plentiful and cheap (think, kale, chard, collard greens, broccoli, cabbage, etc) during the winter months.
 Since I began juicing at the beginning of the season, my organic waste has plummeted and my carbon footprint is rapidly decreasing.